 - Are there other people I should speak with?

 - Last time I mentioned brainstorming multiple canvases.
 I don’t present all the canvases during the setup but pick the most promising one to lead with.
-During the course of the conversation, I’ll explore these variations through follow-on questions.
+During the conversation, I’ll explore these variations through follow-on questions.

 - Customer Discovery interviews are also a good source for identifying potential advisors.